 Drug addiction treatment:

 The treatment of drug abuse and alcoholism is based on abstinence.
 As drug addiction is a complex illness, it is characterised by compulsive drug craving and drug seeking.
-The treatment process of addiction is based on stopping the use, avoiding the relapse, and finally successfully recovering from the addiction phase.
+The treatment process of addiction is based on stopping the use, avoiding relapse, and finally successfully recovering from the addiction phase.

 The principles on which the addiction phase is based are:

-• Each person is different and there is no single treatment process suitable for everyone.
+• Each person is different, and there is no single treatment process suitable for everyone.

-• The treatment process takes care of the patient’s various needs other than the drug abuse recovery also
+• The treatment process takes care of the patient’s various needs, other than the drug abuse recovery, also

-• Counselling is very necessary and it is another thing that plays a necessary part in the treatment of drug abuse
+• Counselling is very necessary, and it is another thing that plays a necessary part in the treatment of drug abuse

 • Drug addicts also need behavioural therapies

-• Many drug addicts have mental problems also
+• Many drug addicts also have mental problems

 Treatment approaches: